buildcharts/setup-action/README.md

 GitHub Action to set up [BuildCharts](https://github.com/eddietisma/buildcharts).

-This action pulls the `buildcharts` Docker image that can be used in the following steps of your workflow.
+The action pulls the `buildcharts` Docker image for use in later workflow steps and removes it when the job finishes.

 ## Usage